UMM-CSci-3601-S19/iteration-1-javu/ANSWERS.md

 1. :question: What does `UserControllerSpec.clearAndPopulateDb` do?
 1. :question: What's being tested in `UserControllerSpec.getUsersWhoAre37()`?
 How is that being tested?
+1. :question: Follow the process for adding a new user.
+What role do `UserController` and `UserRequestHandler` play in the process?

 ## Your Team's Answers